Paouky/paouky-docs/docs/wiki/api/node-api.md

 # Node API

-The API is Used to query a node about various information on the blockchain, networks and peers.
+The API is used to query a node about various information on the blockchain, networks and peers.
 By default, the API will listen on `localhost:3413`.
-The API is started as the same time as the Grin node.
+The API is started at the same time as the grin node.
-This endpoint requires, by default, [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+This endpoint requires, by default, [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 The username is `grin`.

 ## Node API v2

 This API version uses jsonrpc for its requests.
-It is split up in a foreign API and an owner API.
+It is split up into a foreign API and an owner API.
 The documentation for these endpoints is automatically generated:

 * [Owner API](https://docs.rs/grin_api/latest/grin_api/trait.OwnerRpc.html)
 * [Foreign API](https://docs.rs/grin_api/latest/grin_api/trait.ForeignRpc.html)